 Are Gluten-free Oreos good?

 It is tough to tell the difference between one and the other.
-To me and most of my gluten-free community, the Nabisco gluten-free Oreos taste very similar to what classic Oreos taste like.
+To me and most of my gluten-free community, the Nabisco gluten-free Oreos taste very similar to classic Oreos.
 If you don’t want to take my word for it, the team with The Thrillist did a superb job comparing the two.

 Here is an extract of their test: